 You don’t have to face those charges alone.

-With more than 25 years experience, at The Law Office of Steven L. Schwartz practicing criminal defense in Oakland County, Michigan, we have only rarely seen a drug possession case get the maximum sentence.
+With more than 25 years of experience, at The Law Office of Steven L. Schwartz practicing criminal defense in Oakland County, Michigan, we have only rarely seen a drug possession case get the maximum sentence.
 Even so, the penalties for a drug possession conviction can be very serious and you should not take criminal drug possession charges lightly.